jsyang/celestial/src/how-to-play.md

 #### Landing on planets
 Before colonization can begin, you must land on a planet to secure your colonization beacon.
 Approach the planet at slow speed and rotate the craft to face outwards from the planet's center.
+A landing speed indicator will be shown as you approach the planet.
-Failing to do this the Fighter will be destroyed.
+Failing to correctly orient and slow the Fighter will destroy it on contact with the planet's surface.

 **When you land on a friendly planet, your weapons will be rearmed and your ship repaired.**

 Note: you cannot land on stars.
-Fighters are affected by gravity from planets and stars.
+Fighters are affected by gravity from both planets and stars.

 #### Landing on a friendly spaceport
 Much like landing on a planet, you must approach the spaceport slowly and aim for the center of